danwahl/danwahl.github.io/_pages/st-peter.md

 The third week was about longtermism.
 This was my own research area, more or less, though I had complicated feelings about the term and the community that had formed around it.
 The basic idea is simple enough: future people matter too.
 If we accept that, and if we accept that there could be vastly more future people than present people, then ensuring that future exists—and that it goes well—might be the most important thing we can do.

 I taught them about existential risk.
 Asteroids, pandemics, nuclear war, the newer technological dangers that were just beginning to enter mainstream conversation.
-I taught them about cluelessness—the epistemic problem of not knowing the long-term consequences of our actions.
+I taught them about cluelessness, the epistemic problem of not knowing the long-term consequences of our actions.
 I taught them about decision theory, about Parfit's hitchhiker and the strange loop of precommitment, about what it means to be the kind of person who can be trusted to do what you said you'd do even when the moment of decision arrives and defection seems costless.
 I taught them about the Fermi Paradox, the anthropic shadow, about what conclusions (if any) we can derive from our existence in a universe apparently devoid of other life.

 These were my research areas.
 The problems I'd spent my career circling.
-I mentioned this to the class—probably too often, given how much it would later matter.
+I mentioned this to the class—possibly too often, given how much it would later matter.

 Peter's face, that third week, was different.
 He wasn't disturbed or tearful.
 He was still.
 Resolved.
 He sat perfectly straight in his second-row seat and watched me with an intensity that made me want to look away.
 When class ended, he didn't cry or ask questions or thank me.
 He just nodded once, to himself it seemed, and left.